-- New parcels shall be required to have access to a public road, with exceptions where a private drive or shared access already exists, and where parcels will be deed restricted from development.
-This helps to ensure adequate emergency vehicle access through proper road standards, helps to reduce costly requests for private drives to be improved to town road standards, and reduces conflicts related to ongoing road maintenance. .
-Where developable lots are allowed to be created on existing private roads the following should occur: - A road maintenance agreement should be established by the subdivider and approved by the Town.
-This agreement should be executed with the purchase of each lot and address the provisions for the long-term maintenance and snow removal of the road including the specific tasks, schedule, responsible parties, and funding mechanism.
+- New parcels shall be required to have access to a public road.
+This helps to ensure adequate emergency vehicle access through proper road standards, helps to reduce costly requests for private drives to be improved to town road standards, and reduces conflicts related to ongoing road maintenance.
+New lots may access a private road or drive where: - a private drive or shared access already exists, - parcels will be deed restricted from development, - there are four (4) or fewer developable parcels created on a private road not exceeding 1,000 feet in length, or - the development is a conservation subdivision.

+Where any new developable lots are allowed to be created on private roads the following should occur:

+- A road maintenance agreement should be established by the subdivider and approved by the Town.
+This agreement should be executed with the purchase of each lot and address the provisions for the long-term maintenance and snow removal of the road including the specific tasks, schedule, responsible parties, and funding mechanism (e.g., home association).
 Any revisions to this agreement should also be approved by the Town; and - The road is constructed to at least minimum standards set forth in Section 82.50(a) of the Wisconsin State Statutes for roads serving less than a total of ten (10) existing and new lots or Section 82.50(c) for roads serving a total of ten (10) or more existing and new lots.
 The private road improvement would require town review and inspection expedited through a Development Agreement between the Subdivider and Town.